 The point is disappointment stings.
 We don’t expect not to get our way.
 And it reinforces feelings of injustice (‘it is not fair!’)
 Or residual feelings of inadequacy (‘these things always happen to me’, and’why am I always the target?’)
 Or one of a range of other not-so-good feelings and attributions.

-Two things we can do about disappointment: 1) acknowledge it happened; we felt the sting of disappointment, and that that is fine, without judging it, and 2) proceed.
+Two things we can do about disappointment: 1) How To Get Rats Out Of The Garage; we felt the sting of disappointment, and that that is fine, without judging it, and 2) proceed.
 That’s right, we simply move on.
 We don’t give the disappointment that communicates any more attention than it deserves.

 I didn’t enjoy it when it happened, but I’m not going to let it define me.